He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 She stashed it into her purse, then headed out to her parents’ Jeep Cherokee.

-He put on a Dean Martin album on to his Westinghouse vintage stereo console, poured himself a few sips of bourbon from his mini-bar into a retro tumbler – his one chance to drink tonight.
-And relax.
-He sat back on his vintage couch.
+He put on a Dean Martin album on to his Westinghouse vintage stereo console, made himself a Tom Collins, then back on his vintage couch.

 The calm before the storm.

 As Lucy listened to the soundtrack to her favorite musical: The Last Five Years, tears cascaded down her face.
-As she waited as a light, she looked over at her purse, noticing the vodka bottle poking out.
+As she waited at a light, she glanced over at her purse, noticing the vodka bottle protruding out.
 She pushed it further into her purse.
 Though tempted, she knew it would be best to wait until she reached her destination before she indulged.

 She reminded herself that she didn’t have to do this.